North Staffordshire Railway: Later lines

 Finally in 1910, the short Trentham Park branch line was built from Stoke-on-Trent to Trentham Park.
 It was authorised as part of an alternative line to Newcastle-under-Lyme but construction work beyond Trentham was quickly abandoned owing to rising costs.
-The same act of parliament also transferred the Cheadle Railway to the NSR.
-The Cheadle Railway was a small local company constructed with NSR's backing, built at great cost over a period of twelve years.
+The same act of Parliament also transferred the Cheadle Railway to the NSR.
+The Cheadle Railway was a small local company constructed with the NSR's backing, built at great cost over a period of twelve years.
 It was a short line from Cresswell to Cheadle, this line, only 4 mi long, included a very difficult tunnel.
 The line was opened from Cresswell to Totmonslow on 7 November 1892 and to Cheadle on 1 January 1901.

 A full list of authorisation and opening dates for sections of the NSR is given below.

 Macclesfield, Bollington and Marple Railway

 The Macclesfield, Bollington and Marple Railway (MB&M) was a joint line which the NSR participated in.
 A short line of just under 11 mi it was opened with the Manchester, Sheffield and Lincolnshire Railway (MS&L) in 1869 to give the NSR access to Manchester independently of the LNWR.
 As relationships between the NSR and the LNWR grew better the reason for the line lessened as the MB&M route to Manchester was 5 mi longer than the LNWR route.
 Both passenger and freight traffic was handled by the MS&L (or, as it later became, the Great Central Railway) with the buildings maintained by the NSR.